top of page

 Here are a few other examples of how AI is being leveraged in the banking sector:

-• Customer Service Enhancement: Banks like Bank of America with its chatbot Erica, have introduced AI-powered chatbots that handle millions of customer inquiries, from transaction queries to basic banking advice, offering personalised and instant responses.
+• Customer Service Enhancement: Banks like Bank of America with its chatbot Erica, have introduced AI-powered banking bots that handle millions of customer inquiries, from transaction queries to basic banking advice, offering personalised and instant responses.
 The ability to mimic human like interactions is closing the gap between traditional technologies and soltuions that were deemed impersonal and cold.
 Unlike humans, AI chatbots are happily available around the clock, ensuring customers have access to banking services and support anytime, anywhere that they need.

 • Next Best Offer by Deutsche Bank: This AI-driven solution analyses DBs Wealth Management Clients' portfolios to build a profile of their customers finances and behaviours and use this to identify possible risks and recommend personalised financial products.
 This allows them to enhance and scale their current levels of service and investment strategy advice to meet an ever more demanding customer base.